WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 These high-level systemic failures of timeliness, governance, and data create a dysfunctional environment that critically undermines the court’s ability to deliver just, timely, and verifiable outcomes — the very foundation of family stability.

+### 1.4 The Human Cost: From Statistics to Consequences

+The statistical failures translate into profound human consequences.
+A systematic search of BAILII, Find Case Law, and Court of Appeal judgments (2020-2025) using terms "transcript delay," "recording failure," "appeal deadline transcript," and "transcript refusal" **yielded no published family court cases** documenting these harms.[^1] This absence is itself evidence of the transparency gap: problems that should generate appellate precedent remain invisible.

+However, **the patterns are documented elsewhere**—in practitioner testimony, user forums, and the single published skeleton argument that escaped the confidentiality net.

+**Pattern 1: Appeal Rights Lost to Approval Delays**

+Multiple users on JustAnswer.co.uk (2023-2025) describe requesting transcripts within days of judgment, paying for expedited service (£700-900), then waiting weeks beyond the 21-day appeal deadline.
+Despite PD30A provisions allowing filing with notes, they report being unable to proceed without the verified record.[^2] Whether these appeals were ultimately refused cannot be verified—no published judgments exist documenting outcomes.

+**Pattern 2: Technical Failures Without Remedy**

+Freedom of Information responses from HMCTS (Walker-2025) confirm that transcript requests are denied when "the recording was corrupted" or "recording equipment failed," but provide **no national statistics** on frequency, no documented fallback protocol, and no data on how many appeals were affected.[^3] The system knows these failures occur; it does not track their consequences.

+**Pattern 3: Systemic Accountability Blocked**

+The Transparency Project blog (2023-2025) documents C2 applications by journalists and researchers seeking transcripts from published judgments, often refused on grounds of "unnecessary intrusion" or party objection.[^4] The refusals themselves are typically not published, creating a recursive opacity: we know access is blocked because transparency advocates report it—but cannot cite published judicial reasoning explaining why.

+**Case Study: Taylor v Alcott (2023)—The Exception That Proves the Rule**

+The **only detailed public record** of systematic transcript refusal comes from *Taylor v Alcott* [CA-2023-000462], where appellants published their skeleton argument online for purposes of public debate—making it the rare transparency case that is itself transparent.

+The case documents **six transcript requests refused** across hearings on 17/2/22, 27/6/22, 7/9/22, 13/9/22, 22/11/22, and 8/2/23.
+Even the Father (a full party) was denied transcripts he sought for appeal purposes.[^5]

+Most strikingly, the court was confronted with **three different versions** of an order from 27 June 2022:
+- **Mother's counsel draft**: findings "intended to **ruin**" reputation
+- **Judge's approved judgment**: findings "intended to **damage**" reputation
+- **Sealed order**: court "**approving and supporting an invitation**" (not an order)[^6]

+Seven months later, the judge could not remember which version was accurate.
+Without the transcript—denied to all parties—verification was impossible.
+As the skeleton argument states: "The judge couldn't verify her own decision."[^7]

+The Court of Appeal case remains pending (October 2025).
+If decided in the appellants' favor, it would be the **first published precedent** establishing limits on transcript refusal.
+If refused permission to appeal, it joins the invisible majority of transcript disputes that generate no published record.

+---

+**The methodological paradox**: We cannot cite published cases documenting transcript failures **because transcript failures prevent cases from being published**.
+The absence of precedent is not evidence of absence—it is evidence of opacity.

+The harms described above are **structurally predictable** from the design failures documented in Section 7.
+That they remain largely undocumented in published case law is itself the point.

 ## 2. Transparency Framework and Evolution: From Principle to Implementation

 Reform efforts offer glimmers of hope.
 The Family Court’s Annual Report for October 2023 to September 2024 acknowledges the "substantial backlog" but spotlights initiatives like the relaunched Public Law Outline (PLO), designed to enforce pre-proceedings management and the 26-week timeline (Judiciary, 2024).
 The Pathfinder pilot, emphasising child-centred approaches via early Child Impact Reports from CAFCASS or Cafcass Cymru, is now live in North Wales, South East Wales, Dorset, and Birmingham, with backlogs of legacy cases nearly cleared and average durations reduced by 11 weeks (Judiciary, 2024).